The Circuit Paul Ricard will host the 8th race of the 2019 Formula 1 World Championship from 21 to 23 June.

-The main difference with the original track is the chicane that has been added to the “ligne droite du Mistral” in order to cut the 1,800 metres extra-long straightway into two sections.
+The main difference with the original track is the chicane that has been added to the “ligne droite du Mistral” in order to cut the 1,800 meters (1.12 miles) extra-long straightway into two sections.

-It is technically very demanding, with a medium aerodynamic load and very fast turns such as the Signes turn (the 10th) that is fully taken during the race and others that are very slow such as the 15th turn, where the single-seaters fall below 90 km/h.
+5,842 meters (3.63 miles3) long, after Spa-Francorchamps, Baku, Silverstone and Sochi it is the championship's fifth longest track.
+It is technically very demanding, with a medium aerodynamic load and very fast turns such as the Signes turn (the 10th) that is fully taken during the race and others that are very slow such as the 15th turn, where the single-seaters fall below 90 km/h (56 mph).

 Brake use during the GP

-On average, during a complete lap, the Formula 1 pilots will be using the brakes for just under 15 seconds; this value is similar to the one of the Russian GP.
+On average, during a complete lap, the Formula 1 pilots will be using the brakes for over 15 and a half seconds; this value is similar to the ones of the Bahrain GP and Russian GP.

-The average of the maximum decelerations during a lap is 3.7 g because from the 9th turn up to the finish line there is only one 4 g turn while the others are just over 3 g.
+The average of the maximum decelerations during a lap is 3.1 G because from the 9th turn up to the finish line there is only one 3.1 G turn while the others do not exceed 2.3 G.

-Both the energy dissipated (120 kWh) as well as the load on the brake pedal (51 tonnes) are in line with the 2018 world championships average value.
+Both the energy dissipated (115 kWh) as well as the load on the brake pedal (33 tonnes) are among the lowest values of the 2019 World Championships.

 The most challenging braking zones

-The most demanding hard braking is at the 8th turn, the chicane that cuts the Mistral straightway in two: the single-seaters get there at 332 km/h and brake for 1.75 second covering 102 metres in order to tackle it at 159 km/h.
+The most demanding hard braking is at the 8th turn, the chicane that cuts the Mistral straightway in two: the single-seaters get there at 340 km/h (211 mph) and brake for 2.09 seconds covering 123 meters (404 feet) in order to tackle it at 137 km/h (85 mph).